reidjs/chat/README.md

 The first programming language optimized for developing software from a mobile device.

 ## What problem is this trying to solve?
 Writing JavaScript, C, and most other conventional programming languages are cumbersome to write from a mobile keyboard.
-Instead of making apps for coding on your phone, it sounds like way more fun to create a brand new programming language!

-## Guiding Principles
-1. Avoid special characters (&^%$), prefer A-Z. Try to avoid too many taps to insert the specific character.
+M solves this by having a syntax that is specialized for a mobile phone keyboard.
+For example,
-2. Since phones tend to Start each new line with a capital, perhaps we can use that to our advantage.
-A capital letter (A-Z) denotes the beginning of a statement.
+1. Since phones tend to start each new line with a capital, A capital letter (A-Z) denotes the beginning of a statement.
+2. `M` Avoids special characters (&^%$), and prefers A-Z.

 ## Hello, world
 ```